lucastorri/s3mp/README.md

 - Any other address (`0x00` - `0xFE`) represents sensors/actuators.

+## Counters

+Counters should have values between `0x01` and `0xFF`.
+Counters with `0x00` should be used on `PUSH` notifications or when the Slave replies with errors (i.e. `BAD_REQUEST` or `INVALID`).
+When a command is understood by the Slave, it should reply using the same counter value.
+If a reply with a counter value different from the expected is received, the command can be marked as failed.

 ## Commands

 Commands are messages sent from master to slave.
 They can be sent to the slave host, or any of the sensors/actuators available.
 Every command issued by the master must be followed by a response from the slave.
 New commands cannot be issue while a response wasn't received.
 Every command can be responded with an `ERROR` message, detailing the issue that happened.